Chinese Language Assessments

 We assess our 5th & 8th-grade student’s Chinese language skills with the STAMP (STAndards-based Measurement of Proficiency) 4Se/4S Assessments, an online computer-adaptive assessment, aligned to the ACTFL Proficiency Guidelines, that allows language learners to demonstrate their Four-skill (Reading, Writing, Listening, and Speaking) with content and functionality designed for language learners.
 To measure the improvements from the beginning of middle school and as an exit assessment, the STAMP 4Se/4S is administered to all 5th & 8th graduates.

-Statewide Assessments
+Schoolwide Assessments

 Star360 Assessments

-Star360 are common core based reading and math assessments that are given in kindergarten through 8th that can show a students’ knowledge and skills in reading and math.
+Star360 are common core-based reading and math assessments that are given in kindergarten through 8th that can show a student’s knowledge and skills in reading and math.
 These assessments can break down which standards students have achieved mastery in and which standards students are still progressing in to help teachers direct their instruction.

-Star360 assessments are given multiple times throughout the school year to monitor progress and check if students are achieving mastery of grade level standards.
+Star360 assessments are given multiple times throughout the school year to monitor progress and check if students are achieving mastery of grade-level standards.

 Districtwide Assessments